saparkhan99/rrt_dubins/README.md

 As we can see, although the losses are good (with a slight overfitting), the model do not generate an obstacle free path when connecting the dots.

-# requirement
+# requirements

-You can create a conda environment by running the following code: conda create --name <env> --file requirements.txt
+In order to run the code, you can create a conda environment by running the following code: conda create --name <env> --file requirements.txt

 You can also do it by just having the latest version of python and installing the following libraries with the latest versions:
   1. pip install torchvision